 David enjoys the problem-solving nature of working with clients that are developing new products.
 He finds it gratifying to help them minimize risk by developing disclosures, contracts, and procedures so they can comply with regulations and expand their businesses wisely.
 Additionally, he vigorously advocates for his clients in business negotiations and disputes when it’s warranted.

 In David’s capacity as a business advisor, he guides financial services companies in a wide range of issues.
 These include consumer lending and financing programs, information security and privacy, multistate licensing and consumer disclosure requirements, credit reporting, marketing, deposit products and payment systems, and electronic commerce.
-He counsels clients on complying with the contractual, disclosure, and conduct requirements in an “alphabet soup” federal laws such as the Truth in Lending Act (TILA), the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act, the Equal Credit Opportunity Act (ECOA), the Electronic Fund Transfer Act (EFTA), the Fair Debt Collection Practices Act (FDCPA), the CAN-SPAM Act, the Real Estate Settlement Procedures Act (RESPA), the Telephone Consumer Protection Act (TCPA), the E-Sign Act, the Servicemembers Civil Relief Act (SCRA), and the Military Lending Act (MLA), as well as state law counterparts that may establish different requirements and protections for consumers.
+He counsels clients on complying with the contractual, disclosure, and conduct requirements in “alphabet soup” federal laws such as the Truth in Lending Act (TILA), the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act, the Equal Credit Opportunity Act (ECOA), the Electronic Fund Transfer Act (EFTA), the Fair Debt Collection Practices Act (FDCPA), the CAN-SPAM Act, the Real Estate Settlement Procedures Act (RESPA), the Telephone Consumer Protection Act (TCPA), the E-Sign Act, the Servicemembers Civil Relief Act (SCRA), and the Military Lending Act (MLA), as well as state law counterparts that may establish different requirements and protections for consumers.

 David’s background includes representing financial services clients in enforcement actions, investigations, supervisory responses, and civil litigation.
 He provides them with practical advice about avoiding or resolving conflicts with enforcement agencies and customers.
 He also represents clients in negotiating commercial contracts with service providers, business partners, commercial lenders, and parties that acquire an ownership interest in or servicing rights for consumer loans and extensions of credit.